Fork me on GitHub

 1. git pull --rebase What’s happening here?
 Git will rewind (undo) all of your local commits, pull down the remote commits then replay your local commits on top of the newly pulled remote commits.
 If any conflicts arise that git can’t handle you’ll be given the opportunity to manually merge the commits then simply run git rebase --continue to carry on replaying your local commits.

-2. Tell git to always merge when pulling, to do this on a project level add this to your .git/config file:
+2. Tell git to always rebase when pulling, to do this on a project level add this to your .git/config file:

 1